 Nobody ever sees the value of insurance premiums until they need to make a claim.
 We have all probably experienced it with our vehicles.
 Whether the accident was our fault or not.
 The cost of getting a car rental and fixing the wrecked car can really add up.
 We appreciate it when the mechanic rings up the total and tells us that our insurance will be covering the bill.
 We all understand the benefit of car insurance, and we see that benefit much sooner.
 Also don’t forget about finding the right health insurance.

 The same is true for life insurance, except the benefit is not for us, but the one’s we leave behind.
 Term life insurance is more than adequate for most Americans and fairly inexpensive.
 The benefit far outweighs the costs and at the very least, it is worth considering.
 If you have dependents that rely on your income for their survival and/or you have debts, then having insurance is a must.

+Last but not least on the pillars is a about creating a will.
 A will is a directive of how you want your assets to be distributed when you die.
 Many people who opt not to create a will feel that they don’t have enough assets or wealth to justify drawing up a will.
 However, many times we underestimate the value of our assets because we forget to account for things like company pensions, life insurance policy through work etc. Other benefits to having a will include: choosing who you would like to benefit from your estate (instead of having the state decide), protecting the interest of minor beneficiaries, nominating guardians for your minor beneficiaries and choosing the executor or trustee of your choice.

 Without a will, you are subject to the states procedure for distributing your wealth.
 This may not always be in your best interest.
 Protect yourself and your family by drawing up a will.